jgorman-tfs/FRD-Accomplishments/README.md

 *Last updated 9-11-24*
 ## Purpose
-The FRD Accomplishment Map is included in the FRD Accomplishment Report that is written by Hughes and sent to Al every quarter of the fiscal year.
+The FRD Accomplishment Map is included in the FRD Accomplishment Report that is written by Gretchen and sent to Al every quarter of the fiscal year.
 The map serves as a visualization of all the quarterly accomplishments.
-Other ancillary information is also collected and reported to Hughes and Gretchen.
+Other ancillary information is also collected and reported.

-## Key Components
-Primary data is collected from Mac, Chris, and ELMR.
-Brad Barber wrote the SQL in Microsoft Access to get the ELMR data.
-Mac send the Urban and Community Forestry report and Chris sends the FIA report.
-Seconday data includes County Boundaries, City Boundaries, and U.S. Census Bureau Places (Texas) Texas_PlacesWithCounties is an important feature because it contains a field for County each Place is in.
+The data from ELMR and Chris is straightforward and easy to put into a map because it's a list of counties with the assist count for each county under each category.
+The data from UCF (Mac) is less straightforward because it is just a list of cities and counties with the associated assist type.
+You will need to clean and format the UCF data into one sheet for UCF Stats and two sheets for accomplishments.

+You will need to download the Texas_Places_WithCounties and Template layers along with the Q5_2024 lyrx for symbology.
+The Texas_Places_WithCounties layer has all Texas Places and the respective county they are in.
+This is important to match the UCF cities to the counties for accomplishments.
+The Template layer is just a general county layer used to generate the final layer.

 Download Shapefiles from:
 https://texasforestservice.sharepoint.com/:f:/s/Share-ForestAnalytics/EhiEZHqHIFlMuBF89EYSjMYBi2phThOwS_X_64GVVGmDmA?e=0VKab2

 ## Structure
 Q1 - September, October, November (Map due in December) <br>
 Q2 - December, Janruary, February (Map due in March)<br>